This post on direct mail marketing strategy and lead generation includes information from a Case Study of TruGreen’s most recent marketing campaign.

 TruGreen is a lawn care company spanning across the United States and Canada.
 Last year, TruGreen changed its branding approach saying that ” our number one goal … is to get people to live life outside, so that they can enjoy a green, beautiful, lush lawn for all of their backyard barbecues and kids’ birthday parties and things like that,” Jennifer Brereton, Senior Brand Marketing Manager.

-This is very visual and, as part of their direct mail marketing strategy, TruGreen decided to integrate both direct mail and email into the campaign, with similar looks and identical offers across channels.
+This is very visual.
+As part of their direct mail marketing strategy, TruGreen decided to integrate both direct mail and email into the campaign.
+In an omni-channel fashion, they are using similar looks and identical offers across channels.

 Traditionally, TruGreen had been sending out more than 100 million pieces of direct mail annually during the spring and summer months.